zachary-trozenski/dat203_ccac/visualize_yourself/factor_model/README.md

 ## Factor Model for Visualize Yourself Project

+### Central Question
+What affect do pre-sleep activities have on the quality of my sleep?

 ### Description
 For this factor model I wanted to attempt to capture the myriad of variables that may affect the quality of sleep.
-I wanted to create a binary between pre-sleep activities while also acknowledging the other factors that may also have a large affect.
+I wanted to create more distinctions between pre-sleep activities while also acknowledging the other factors that may also have a large affect.

 ### Major Factor categories
 The major categories are intended to organize individual factors.
 The factors I'm accounting for are (as well as their measurement method):